akyrillidis/akyrillidis.github.io/_posts/2016-09-16-ICML16WorkshopPartI.md

 [Sewoong Oh](http://web.engr.illinois.edu/~swoh/),
 [Zhaoran Wang](http://www.princeton.edu/~zhaoran/), and
 [me](http://akyrillidis.github.io/about/).

 Our motivation for organizing this workshop was to highlight some of the very recent developments on non-convex analysis and optimization.
 We were lucky to have a great line-up of speakers, coming from diverse research fields: from machine learning and statistics, to learning theory and theoretical computer science.
-In what follows, I will try to summarize key points raised by the speakers; discussion can be facilitated at the "Comments" section.
+In what follows, I will try to summarize key points raised by the speakers.

 ## Improved linear algebra algorithms for the Big Data regime